loneshark99/loneshark99.github.io/_posts/2023-10-14-VisualStudio-ShortCuts-I-Use.markdown

 - Fine next feature is very useful for me.
 I generally highlight a particular variable and then keep pressing F3 with CTRL pressed to find the other occurrences of the variable.
   > CTRL + F3

+- To delete a line and also copy at the same time
+  > CTRL + X

 - Attach to a process is also one of my fvt command line shortcut
   > CTRL + ALT + P